 SUMMARY

 Developmental trauma isn’t a single incident.
 It’s the cumulative impact of relational harm, neglect, or chronic stress during the years your nervous system, attachment patterns, and sense of self were being built.
 Unlike one-time adult trauma, developmental trauma shapes you at the foundations — reorganizing your brain, your body, and your capacity to feel safe in relationship.
-The science is clear, the impact is real, and — most importantly — healing is possible.
+This post explains what it is, how it’s distinct from other forms of trauma, what the neuroscience reveals, and what healing actually looks like for the driven women who carry it.

 The Kitchen That Felt Like Danger